UD-Math-Data-Science-1/notes/supervised/performance.md

 ## Binary classifiers

-Recall that a binary classifier is one that produces just two unique labels, which we call "yes" and "no" here.
+A binary classifier is one that produces just two unique labels, which we call "yes" and "no" here.
 To fully understand the performance of a binary classifier, we have to account for four cases:

 * True positives (TP): Predicts "yes", actually is "yes"
 * False positives (FP): Predicts "yes", actually is "no"